 However, it’s important to note that switching to the Curly Girl Method may in fact just have uncovered an underlying problem such as dry scalp.

-The Curly Girl Method encourages you to ditch products with sulphates which is a harsh cleansing agent.
+The Curly Girl Method encourages you to ditch products with sulfates which is a harsh cleansing agent.

-When you stop using sulphate shampoos, your scalp will adjust to the change of products and perhaps stop producing oil.
+When you stop using sulfate shampoos, your scalp will adjust to the change of products and perhaps stop producing oil.
 This is called the transition period.

 The Curly Girl Method might therefore not be causing the itchy scalp but has instead exposed a problem you didn’t know existed.

 The great thing about the Curly Girl Method is that the longer you stick with it, the healthier your scalp and hair becomes.

 Eliminating sulfate shampoos and silicone conditioners allow you to use remedies such as gentle cleansers and natural oils.

 This list of 18 amazing Curly Girl Approved Conditioners has something for everyone.